BenHall/EdgeFabricCLI/c8fn/README.md

 ------

-## Example of a complete Function-As-A-Service workflow
+## Sample complete Function-As-A-Service workflow

-This series of steps demonstrates how to create, build, push, deploy, list, invoke and remove a python Function in in a Macrometa C8 Edge Data Fabric environment.
+This series of steps demonstrates how to `create, build, push, deploy, list, invoke and remove` a python Function in in a Macrometa C8 Edge Data Fabric environment.

 The python function has a very simple functionality - it just echoes the input that was passed when invoking the function.

 **NOTE:**

-All mentions of the C8 Deployment-specific details in the examples below are just that - examples.
+All mentions of the edge fabric details in the examples below are just that - examples.

-Please remember to substitute them with the details specific to your own C8 Deployment.
+Please remember to substitute them with the details specific to edge fabric information provided to you.

 1. Create a python function called `hello-pydemo` using the `new` command:

     ```bash
     mkdir hello-pydemo
     cd hello-pydemo
-    c8fn-cli new --lang python hello-pydemo -p macrometa -t _mm -g http://fabric.macrometa.io -n 'fabric-us-west-2, fabric-eu-central-1'
+    c8fn-cli new --lang python hello-pydemo -p macrometa -t tenant1 -g http://fabric.macrometa.io -n 'fabric-us-west-2, fabric-eu-central-1'
     ```
 2. Edit the function handler code as follows:

     ```python
         def handle(req):
             """handle a request to the function